 Books

-- The New Trading for a Living by Dr. Alexander Elder
+- The New Trading for a Living by Dr. Alexander Elder: Excellent frameworks for mechanical setups.

 Online Courses

-- Udemy’s Day Trading and Swing Trading Strategies for Stocks: Provides detailed strategies and techniques for short-term trading.
+- Udemy’s Day Trading and Swing Trading Strategies for Stocks: Good for basic setup mechanics.

-- edX’s Introduction to Computational Thinking and Data Science: Enhances your ability to develop algorithmic trading strategies.
+- edX’s Introduction to Computational Thinking and Data Science: Mandatory if you want to build algorithmic models.

 Websites and Journals

-- The Journal of Portfolio Management: Provides in-depth research and analysis on trading strategies and portfolio management.
+- The Journal of Portfolio Management: Deep academic research on factor decay and momentum strategies.

 Tools and Platforms to Support Short-Term Trading Activities